-The TBPG's current level of FTEs appears to be sufficient to complete its mission in the future.
-However, any reductions could jeopardize the agency's ability to continue to meet its objectives and responsibilities.
+The TBPG's current level of FTEs appears to be marginally sufficient to complete its mission in the future.
+Any reductions could jeopardize the agency's ability to continue to meet its objectives and responsibilities.
+Currently, all staff work directly on critical functions.
+While the Executive Director manages the agency and contributes to policy development, as well as ongoing implementation of policy, the other five TBPG staff are utilized as follows:

-- Two staff members, including an Enforcement Coordinator and an Enforcement Specialist are assigned to enforcement efforts. - Two staff members, including the Licensing Coordinator and an Administrative Assistant are assigned to licensing and related efforts.

-- One staff member fulfills the agency's needs in the roles of Chief Financial Officer, Risk Management Coordinator, Human Resources Officer and related functions. - One staff member serves to coordinate activities related to the informational services strategy. - The TBPG has employed the use of technology to minimize the number of staff needed to complete necessary duties and fulfilling responsibilities of the agency.
+- Two staff members, including an Enforcement Coordinator and an Enforcement Specialist are assigned to enforcement efforts. - One staff member, the Licensing Coordinator is assigned to licensing and related efforts. - One staff member fulfills the agency's needs in the roles of Chief Financial Officer, Risk Management Coordinator, Human Resources Officer and related functions. - One staff member serves to coordinate activities related to the informational services strategy. - The TBPG has employed the use of technology to minimize the number of staff needed to complete necessary duties and fulfilling responsibilities of the agency. - TBPG staff "cross-over" to other functions to assist when higher seasonal or unexpected workloads are experienced in any area.

-D. Future Workforce Skills Needed
+Future Workforce Skills Needed